yardencsGitHub/yardencsGitHub.github.io/_pages/research.md

 I enjoy developing hardware and software tools.
 Neuroscience research is, almost by its nature, interdisciplinary.
 Technical problems arising in research have, therefore, a unique interdisciplinary flavor.
 Creating solutions to these problems is fun and very rewarding because they immediately advance my work and contribute to the work of others.

 ### TweetyNet - A machine learning tool for annotating complex song
+<p style="text-align: justify">Manual song annotation is a highly time consuming task that impeded the advance of complex songbirds as models for neuroscience research.
+I developed a deep neural network architecture, <a href="https://github.com/yardencsGitHub/tweetynet">TweetyNet</a>, to automate this task.
+I used TweetyNet to process more than 5000 songs in my neural imaging work – a task that takes years if done manually.
+The access to thousands of songs yielded a tenfold precision increase in canary syntax analysis and allowed me to gather preliminary data for my current research aims.
+To test TweetyNet in other species, I initiated a collaboration with David Nicholson who studies Bengalese finches in Emory University.
+Compared to published state-of-the-art algorithms, TweetyNet performs twice as well using half the training data.
+TweetyNet is open-source and is being tested in vocalizations of additional songbirds, as well as mammals.</p>

 ### Next generation ultramicroelectrodes

 ### Miniaturized fluorescence microscopes